Catherine RoeChief Executive

 How to Apply

-Apply by sending to email@example.com a CV demonstrating your experience including in relation to the requirements of this job description and a covering letter showing how you meet the points set out in the person specification.
+Please apply by sending to email@example.com a CV demonstrating your experience including in relation to the requirements of this role and a covering letter showing how you meet the points set out in the person specification.

 Luqman AliCEO & Artistic Director, Khayaal Theatre